Aayushipandey54/Desktop_Assistant/README.md

-## Vidur - Personal Assistant
+## Yujit - Deaktop Assistant

 ## Description:

-🚀 Enthusiastically developed **Vidur**, a personalized voice-enabled assistant to streamline daily tasks and enhance efficiency.
-Vidur, equipped with speech recognition capabilities, greets the user with a warm salutation and provides real-time updates on the day.
+🚀 Enthusiastically developed **Yujit**, a personalized voice-enabled assistant to streamline daily tasks and enhance efficiency.
+Yujit, equipped with speech recognition capabilities, greets the user with a warm salutation and provides real-time updates on the day.

 ## Key Features:

-- **Greetings and Time-based Interaction:** Vidur greets the user dynamically based on the time of the day, creating a personalized and engaging experience.
+- **Greetings and Time-based Interaction:** Yujit greets the user dynamically based on the time of the day, creating a personalized and engaging experience.

 - **Voice-Activated Wikipedia Search:** Utilizes speech recognition to provide concise Wikipedia summaries on a variety of topics.